BattletechModders/StrategicOperations/README.md

 `EnforceIFFForAmmoTooltips` - if true, above ammo counter will only be shown for friendly vehicles

-`EnableQuickReserve` - if true, `Alt-minus` (Alt-click the "Done" button) will reserve the current unit all the way to the last phase of the round.
+`EnableQuickReserve` - if true, `Shift-minus` (Shift-click the "Done" button) will reserve the current unit all the way to the last phase of the round.

 ## Spawns